Movster77/F5-Shape-Security-decoder/README.md

-f5 shape's sensor on idp.movistar.com.ar. pins the bundle through mitmproxy, runs it in a headless chrome, scoops the chacha20 state out of the vm at runtime, then decrypts "-a" and the other five headers inside the login payload. ya gotta run mitmdump first
+f5 shape's sensor on idp.movistar.com.ar. pins the bundle through mitmproxy, runs it in a headless chrome, scoops the chacha20 state out of the vm at runtime, then decrypts "-a" and the other five headers inside the login payload, -d seems to be the second most important one. ya gotta run mitmdump first to pin the relevant files to the page

 "r.json" ends up with the bundle constants up top (sigma, key, counter, alphabet) and a "sensor.decoded" object with each header broken out. "-a"